pimutils/vdirsyncer/docs/packaging.rst

     make install-dev

 You probably don't want this since it will use pip to download the dependencies.
-Alternatively you can find the testing dependencies in ``test-requirements.txt``, again with lower-bound version requirements.
+Alternatively test dependencies are listed as ``test`` optional dependencies in ``pyproject.toml``, again with lower-bound version requirements.

 You also have to have vdirsyncer fully installed at this point.
 Merely ``cd``-ing into the tarball will not be sufficient.